Platform"HybriLIT"

 • GPU: 8x NVidia A100 SXM4, 80 GB

-View the Niagara R4206SG server technical description
+View the technical specifications of the Niagara R4206SG

 Ampere A100: